celinekoe/industrial_organisation/draft.md

 https://www.noahpinion.blog/p/the-new-industrial-policy-explained
 https://www.noahpinion.blog/p/a-few-economists-are-starting-to

-(...)

 ### Data
 Company, investor, and funding data was obtained from Crunchbase.
-Macroeconomic data has been sourced from CEIC.
+Macroeconomic data has been sourced from CEIC, while US researching funding and higher education data has been sourced from NCSES.
 The company dataset of represents all (...)
 US companies available from Crunchbase, then filtered to only include for-profit companies founded between 1960 and 2019.
 Where the founding date was not available, I supplemented the data with the date of the domain registration from WHOIS.
 The start year was chosen as the earliest 'round' year where all macroeconomic data was available.
-The end year was chosen slightly arbitrarily due to suspected data truncation issues - past 2019, the number of companies founded dropped too sharply to be due to market conditions.
+The end year was chosen slightly arbitrarily due to suspected data truncation issues - past 2019, the number of companies founded dropped too sharply to be reasonably attributed to negative market conditions.
 The classification of industries and "industry groups" (Groups of related industries, e.g. Biotechnology and Genetics are in the same industry group) was also obtained from Crunchbase.
 The investor and funding data set represents all investors and funding rounds available from Crunchbase.

 The following are the columns used for analysis: